Weighted Fr\'{e}chet-Kolmogorov theorem and compactness of vector-valued multilinear operators: proof of Theorem

 For these $f,f_j$ we have

 Hence by (iii), \eqref{eq:compactset-1} and \eqref{eq:compactset-4} we obtain

 which means that $G$ is totally bounded and hence relatively compact in $L^p(w)$.
 This completes the proof. \end{proof}

 We now restate Theorem \ref{thm-comp-lpomega} in the following form: \begin{lem} Let $w$ be a weight on $\Rn$.
 Assume that $w^{-1/(p_0-1)}$ is also a weight on $\Rn$ for some $p_0>1$.
 Let $0<p<\infty$ and $F$ be a subset in $L^p(w)$.
-Then $F$ is relatvely compact in $L^p(w)$ if and only if the following three conditions are satisfied: \begin{enumerate}[{\rm(i)}] \item There exists $K>0$ such that $\|f\|_{L^p(w)}\le K$ for all $f\in F$; \item For any $\varepsilon>0$ there exists $A>0$ such that
+Then $F$ is relatvely compact in $L^p(w)$ if the following three conditions are satisfied: \begin{enumerate}[{\rm(i)}] \item There exists $K>0$ such that $\|f\|_{L^p(w)}\le K$ for all $f\in F$; \item